 If one tree costs $300, (for example a 12" diameter, 40 ft tall birch), 4 trees of the same size and difficulty should be about $800, not $1200.
 Quantitative discounts reduce the average price per tree.

 Our minimum charge for stump grinding service is $150.
 This would cover about a 16” diameter front yard stump, or possibly several small stumps.
 Factor in size and difficulty, (i.e. access, surface roots, rocks, etc.) and the price could increase.

 There is typically a substantial quantitative discount when grinding multiple stumps.
 Grinding 20 backyard spruce stumps, for example, might be about $600, or $30 apiece.
 About 90% of our stump grinding falls between $250 and $750.

 Two to three hours of annual maintenance pruning is about $500 to $600.
 This would include clean-up and hauling of debris.

-Brush chipping is $185 for the first 15 minutes and $350 each hour after.
+Brush chipping is $450 an hour with a 1 hour minimum.
+After the first hour, all charges will be prorated and billed in 15 minute increments.
 Turning branches in the same direction and moving the pile to the edge of the road will make the job faster.

 Remember, these are average prices.
 As each situation is ultimately different, we have to look at the work to give you a firm price!